 Please note, it’s best to hold off on using your commentary until you’ve done all you can to study on your own.
 Use the concordance in your Bible to cross-reference Scripture, re-read the text several times, and make any notes that come to mind.
 Let Scripture interpret Scripture.
 Then, use the commentaries.
 Earnestly attempting interpretation on your own, before reading the interpretations of others, will help you become better at Bible study.

-Helpful Tools to Use When You Start Studying the Bible
+Basic Tools to Use When You Start Studying

 You’ll want to keep these basic Bible study tools and resources on hand: